- rheumatoid arthritis in adults

 What might help

-And if you have any questions about your risk for cancer while taking Enbrel, talk with your doctor.
-In clinical studies, researchers noted increases in the rates of certain cancers like blood cancers (lymphoma and leukemia) and skin cancer.
+If you have any questions about your risk for cancer while taking Enbrel, talk with your doctor.

 Your doctor may recommend that you check your skin regularly for changes or new growths.
-If you have risk factors for skin cancer, your doctor will monitor your skin regularly.
+Also, ask your doctor if you have risk factors for skin cancer.
+If you have risk factors, your doctor will monitor your skin regularly.

 Eye-related side effects